adi518/php-watcher/README.md

 # PHP-Watcher
-Watch PHP files and execute command.
+Watch PHP files and execute a corresponding handler.

 ## Prerequisites
 Node.js Version >= 8 (might work with older versions, but untested).